geowarin/geowarin.github.io/content/post/typescript-refactorings/index.md

 IntelliJ has smart renames and understand getter/setter paradigms.

-Compared to `Ctrl+R` or other manual replace actions, your editor will make sure that you correctly select only the relevant variable/method, as well as being a lot faster.
+Compared to `Ctrl+R` or other manual replace actions, your editor will make sure that you correctly select the relevant variables/methods, as well as being a lot faster.

 ## Extract component

 This refactoring is a real MVP.
-This enables a whole workflow for me: when I prototype, I lay down all the HTML until it looks right, then I can extract subcomponents with a simple keybinding.
+This enables a whole workflow for me: when I prototype, I lay down all the HTML until it looks right.
+Then I can extract subcomponents with a simple keybinding.

 {{< figure src="images/extract-component.gif" caption="Extract component (no default keybinding)" >}}